facebookresearch/demucs/README.md

 Any stereo audio file supported by ffmpeg will work.
 It will be resampled to 44.1 kHz on the fly if necessary.
 If multiple streams (i.e. a stems file) are present in the audio file, the first one will be used.
+The output will be a wave file, either in int16 format or float32 (if `--float32` is passed).
+If you want to export as MP3 (at 320 kb/s), first run `conda install lame`, and add the `--mp3` flag.

 Other pre-trained models can be selected with the `-n` flag and downloaded with the `--dl` flag.
 The models will be stored in the `models` folder.
 The list of pre-trained models is: